ssb22/gradint/gradint-build/README-license.txt

 but my permission would not be valid if the above "borderline" cases really do mean that Gradint must be GPL with no extra permissions.)

-The RISC OS distribution of Gradint includes PlayIt, which is licensed for non-commercial use only.
-Since Gradint's use of PlayIt is optional, and it is run as an independent system command with a very simple command line (no complex exchange of data structures etc), I believe this should qualify as "mere aggregation".

 The Windows and Mac versions of Gradint include not only eSpeak but also some customised dictionary files, one of which contains pronunciation data derived from the OALD with a "non-commercial only"